Harvard Chan’s Competency and Application-Based MPH Curriculum

 Global Health (45-Credit)

-1. Evaluate and apply qualitative and quantitative research methods for analyzing a wide variety of global health challenges and settings
+1. Examine the quantitative and qualitative evidence of a wide variety of global health challenges and settings

-2. Design and evaluate global health interventions under different circumstances with different objectives, including their relationship with health system reform
+2. Evaluate global health interventions under different circumstances with different objectives (e.g. their relationship with health system reform)

 Health Management (45- & 65-Credit)

-4. Create an action plan to address an unmet public health need by applying key concepts and skills of innovation and entrepreneurship
+5. Create an action plan to address an unmet public health need by applying key concepts and skills of innovation and entrepreneurship.

 Health Policy (45- & 65-Credit)

-2. Recommend a course of action to address a health policy challenge, including assessing alternative approaches within a specific political, economic, and social context
+2. Recommend a course of action to address a health policy challenge that includes assessing alternative approaches within a specific political, economic, and/or social context.

-3. Critically evaluate and draw policy implications from health decision science studies or health program impact evaluations
+3. Critically evaluate and draw policy implications from health decision science studies (including cost-effectiveness) or health policy program evaluations.

 Health and Social Behavior (45- & 65-Credit)

-2. Formulate social and behavioral change interventions based on these theories that are appropriate and responsive to the social and cultural context
+2. Assess theory-guided social and behavioral change interventions based on their appropriateness and responsiveness to the social and cultural context.

-3. Critically appraise principles of research, evaluation, and public health monitoring/surveillance methodology, including quantitative and qualitative methods, to address research hypotheses using a range of research designs
+3. Critically appraise principles of research, evaluation, and/or public health monitoring/surveillance methodology – including quantitative and qualitative methods – to address research hypotheses using a range of research designs.

-4. Describe and apply rigorous, theory-based approaches to research translation for practice, policy, and public health settings
+4. Describe and apply rigorous frameworks or theory-based approaches to research translation for practice, policy, and/or public health settings.

-5. Recognize the principles of social inclusion, diversity, social justice, and ethics in research and interventions
+5. Explain how principles of social inclusion, diversity, social justice, and/or ethics can be applied in research and interventions.

 Nutrition (65-Credit)